PowerDNS/pdns/docs/manpages/rec_control.1.md

 :    Reload authoritative and forward zones.
 Retains current configuration
      in case of errors.

+set-dnssec-log-bogus *SETTING*
+:    Set dnssec-log-bogus setting to *SETTING*.
+Set to 'on' or 'yes' to log DNSSEC
+     validation failures and to 'no' or 'off' to disable logging these failures.

 set-minimum-ttl *NUM*
 :    Set minimum-ttl-override to *NUM*.